sc0v0ne/LearnAI/ml/feature_engineering.md

 Dimensionality reduction can be done using feature selection methods as well as feature engineering methods.

-_Feature selection_ is the process of identifying and selecting relevant features for your sample.
+_Feature selection_ is the process of identifying and selecting relevant features for a sample.

 _Feature engineering_ is manually generating new features from existing features by applying some transformation or performing some operation on them.

 ## Feature Importance